 If I had to start over from scratch, what would I do to build my online business?
 What if I only had 3 hours per day, and the weekend, to get it done?
 What follows are the 10 steps I would follow to build my business from scratch – and get it done within 3 months.

 This post was originally written in 2014, however has just been updated to reflect some changes to the industry for 2017.

-There is no doubt that having inertia in your business is a great thing.
-Once you’ve built things up and have some forward momentum, it is a lot easier to keep things moving and grow.
+There is no doubt that having momentum in your business is a great thing.
+Once you’ve built things up and have some forward motion, it is a lot easier to keep things moving and grow.

 The hardest part is starting from scratch.

 You have no traffic, no name recognition, no following… and it is hard to get that train moving.
 A lot of people give it up.

 I recorded a guest interview for a podcast – and the question was posed to me.
 That question goes like this: